kodeka/kdk_fill_it_up/README.md

 ![Fill It Up v1.x - Preview](https://cdn.joomlaworks.org/fillitup/assets/fill-it-up_v1.x_preview.png)

-## Demo
+## Demos
-Check out the demo site: http://demo.joomlaworks.net/wp/
+Check out the official demo site: http://demo.joomlaworks.net/wp/

+Our friends at CSSIgniter have also uploaded a demo site featuring their latest free theme, [Olsen](http://www.cssigniter.com/ignite/themes/olsen-light/), using Fill It Up (for WordPress): http://www.cssigniter.com/playground/

+*Are you a theme developer using Fill It Up (for WordPress)?
+[Get in touch with us](http://www.joomlaworks.net/support/contact) and ask to include your demo sites here too!*

 ## Why?